-Give your audience content they’ll actually use [and come back for]
+[Updated] Give your audience content they’ll actually read and convert on

 Picture the scene: every month your favourite clothes brand sends you a pair of black socks for free because you've become such a loyal customer over the years.